 A very small number of people may have more serious reaction.
 These may include anaphylaxis, seizures and severe rash.
 It is not possible to identify every individual who might have a mild or serious reaction to a vaccine, although there are a few contraindications to some vaccines.
 By following recommendations on who and who should not receive particular vaccines, health practitioners minimise the risk of their patient’s having serious adverse effects from vaccination.
 More information can be found in the Australian Immunisation Handbook.

 Surveillance of AEFI provides ongoing monitoring to detect population specific, rare or late onset adverse events not detected in in pre-licensure clinical trials.
 In the ACT, Adverse events following immunisation are notifiable under the ACT Public Health Act 1997: Public Health (Reporting of Notifiable Conditions) Code of Practice 2017 (No 1).

-In the ACT, suspected AEFI should be reported to the Immunisation Unit, Health Protection Service using the Immunisation Adverse Event Reporting Form, or by contacting the Health Protection Service, Immunisation Unit on (02) 5124 9800.
+In the ACT, suspected AEFI should be reported to the Immunisation Unit, Health Protection Service using the Immunisation Adverse Event Reporting Form (online form), or by contacting the Health Protection Service, Immunisation Unit on (02) 5124 9800.
+If you would prefer to print out a form to fax or email to us, please click here.
 The Immunisation Unit reports all notifications to the Australian Adverse Drug Reaction System (ADRS) at the Therapeutic Goods Administration.
 Australia-wide annual reports on AEFI surveillance are published by the Australian Government.

 For more information see the following links: